sspak9/jup/openai/README.md

 ### Simple code to start on OpenAI gym
+I am assuming that you have installed the necessary openai dependencies.

+Additional dependency is tensorflow: `pip install -U tensorflow` or `pip install -U tensorflow-gpu`

+As of today, above command will install tensorflow 1.14.0

 I am using DoubleDeepQAgent (see `agent.py`)

 To train the model for lunar lander, run